pombredanne/context-1/README.md

 py2neo=3.1.2
 ```

-To install, go to Terminal and type the following:
+To install the dependencies, go to Terminal and type the following:
 ```
 $ sudo apt-get install nltk
 $ sudo apt-get install neo4j
 $ sudo -H python3 -m pip install py2neo
 ```

+After that...
+- Fork and clone this repo.
+- Configure Neo4j in browser and edit `db.py`
+- Edit the text in `test.py` and run.

+**Update**: For now, Context can model the standard SVO (Subject-Verb-Object) format with adjectives.
+More to come!